 Buy Silver Coins as an Investment

 There was a time when traders and investors would use silver prices to track gold prices with a ratio of 1:15 where 1 ounce of gold would allow you to buy 15 ounces of silver.
 At one point this ratio reaches 1:94, somewhere in the late 20th century.
-The ratios are irrelevant as you need to look only at the return on investment.
+The ratios are irrelevant as you need to look only at the return on your coins investment.
 Silver is very dependent on industry and consumer spending.
 This is why during a financial crisis most of the silver markets will decline.
 The best time to invest in silver coins is during a recession or during the initial stages of growth.
-When gold prices fall, you will notice that silver prices may begin to increase.
+When gold prices fall, you will notice that the price of silver coins may begin to increase.
 The most major factor that determines the value of silver is industrial demand as silver has become a priority in various electrical and medical products.